secpriano/5-qubit_code/README.md

 6. Applies error correction via lookup table
 7. Measures the logical qubit and shows results

+Check out the html to look at the Marimo notebook or the png image to see the circuit introducing an error at Y

 ## Contents

 - **Preparation of logical states**